GERMAN AMERICAN PARTNERSHIP PROGRAM

-Students will meet with the program coordinator once a week throughout the entire school year in preparation for their three weeks in Texas in the fall and their partners’ visit in June of the next year.
+Students will meet with the program coordinator once a week throughout the entire school year in preparation for their three weeks in Texas in the spring and their partners’ visit in June.
 JFKS students will be hosted by their partners’ families.
 They will attend classes at Trinity High School and participate in field trips within the Metroplex area.

 The exchange focuses on a different theme each year, for example John F. Kennedy and the Cold War or German Immigration to Texas.
 Carefully selected field trips, for example a visit to the University of Texas in Arlington, offer JFKS students opportunity to work on the specific theme of the exchange.